 Pick a Specialty

 Don’t agree to talk about products you’ve never used or companies you know nothing about.
 Part of the power of online influencers is authenticity.
 Consumers like to see other everyday people using products and services before they decide to use them too.
-A great example of this is professional poker player Maria Ho who represents 888 and many charitable organizations.
 If you are assigned influencer content for something you’ve never actually used, ask for a product to review first.
 When you are honest about your experiences, others will trust your influence more.

 The world of online influencing is exploding.
 Get in on the fun, and profits, by setting yourself up for influencer success.